puterboy/HAOS-kiosk/README.md

 Manually, launch `luakit` (e.g.,
 `luakit -U localhost:8123/<your-dashboard>`) from Docker container.\
 E.g., `sudo docker exec -it addon_haoskiosk bash`

+### Gestures

+Editable list of JSON-like key-value pairs where the key represents a (valid) *gesture string* and the value is a structured set of one or more *action* commands.
+See section "GESTURE COMMANDS" below for more details.

 ## REST APIs